 Visit DoubleClick and follow the prompts to create an account.

 Protip!
 To create a DoubleClick account you will need an Adsense account.
 Check out our blog post Turn Your Content Into Cash to find out how to set up an AdSense account.

-Step 2: Download & Install the DoubleClick Plugin
+Step 2: Download and Install the DoubleClick Plugin

 - Download the ‘DoubleClick for WordPress’ plugin.
 The method does not require you to copy and paste header and copy tags.
 The plugin automatically generates it by itself.

 - To integrate, first head over to the settings page in your WordPress configuration.
 Choose the ‘DoubleClick for WordPress’ and enter your network code from DFP.